 Carrying extra weight around not only affects your appearance and self-esteem, it can also be a contributing factor to a variety of diseases and a shortened lifespan.
 For example, chronic health conditions like heart disease and diabetes are more common among overweight people than people within a normal weight range.
 Many people with chronic conditions find their health improves greatly once they reduce their weight and in some cases, they don’t need as much or maybe any medication.

 There are two main ways to reduce your weight: you can eat more healthily and you can exercise regularly.

 Eating more than we should is a major contributing factor for being overweight.
 Extra fat cells are created when our bodies store those extra calories we consume each day.
 The number of calories our bodies require vary depending on our age, sex, height and level of regular exercise.

 There are calorie calculators out there that tell you how many calories you need to maintain your current weight.
 But the best and easiest way I’ve seen is through apps that chart your goals, weight, calories and exercise all in one.
 Some are free, too!
 Check out these cool food diary apps for 2016.

-Buy or download some exercise videos and get busy in the privacy of your home.
+If this gets boring, download some exercise videos and sweat in the privacy of your home.

-Always keep in mind, it probably took you a long time to gain the weight so please give yourself time to release it (I say release as we don’t want it to come back).
-Slow and steady will win this race, you should not be trying to lose more than 2 lbs a week.
+Always keep in mind: It probably took you a long time to gain the weight, so give yourself time to “release” it.
+Yes, I say release, as we don’t want it to come back!

-Please do not fall for the diet pills and gimmicks you see on TV or the web, they do not work and can be very harmful to your health.
-Talk to your doctor if you are concerned about how to get started and if it is safe for you.
-If you talk to a dietitian, please make sure they are properly trained and accredited.
+Please do not fall for diet pills and gimmicks that you see on TV or the web.
+These do not work and can be very harmful to your health.
+Talk to your doctor if you’re concerned about how to get started and if it is safe for you.
+If you visit a dietitian, please ensure they are properly trained and accredited.

-Be patient and persevere and you will succeed and be a healthier, slimmer you for as long as you keep up the good work.
+Be patient and persevere.
+You will become a healthier, slimmer you, for as long as you keep up the good work.